McFizh/smad/README.md

 - Groups
   - List of groups in system.
 Not implemented yet

+## SSL support

+If "crtFile" and "keyFile" attributes are set in the configuration, then the server will use SSL encryption (ldaps).

+Note: port for ldaps is usually 636 so remember to change that also.

 ## Running project locally

-Make sure you have at least go 1.21 installed.
-Modify config.json file to suit your needs, then:
+Make sure you have latest go (1.22 when writing this) installed.
+Copy config.example.json to config.json and modify it to suit your needs, then:

 `go run *.go`

 ## Running project with docker

-Modify config.json file (or just mount your own config file, when running container).
+Copy config.example.json to config.json (or just mount your own config file, when running container).

 Built docker image: